Reproducing Human Individual Motor Signatures: A Data-Driven Approach for Repetitive Motion: Covariance ellipses and similarity metrics

-\subsubsection{Covariance ellipses and similarity metrics}
+\section{Covariance ellipses and similarity metrics}

-To geometrically identify clusters of points corresponding to an individual in a similarity space (either velocity profiles, in Figures~\ref{fig:velocity_profiles_dataset}, \ref{fig:similarity_plane_velocity0}, \ref{fig:similarity_plane_velocity1} or amplitudes, in Figures~\ref{fig:amplitudes_dataset}, \ref{fig:similarity_plane_amplitudes0}, \ref{fig:similarity_plane_amplitudes1}), we used \emph{covariance ellipses}.\cite{ref:slowinski_ims} Each ellipse was derived from a bivariate Gaussian distribution fitted to the individual's data points in the 2D similarity space.
-The center $c_k$ of the ellipse for participant $k$ is the mean of his/her data points.
+To geometrically identify clusters of points corresponding to an individual in the similarity plane, covariance ellipses are used.
+These are derived from bivariate Gaussian distributions fitted to that person’s data points in the similarity plane \cite{ref:slowinski_ims}.
+The center $c_k$ of the ellipse for participant $k$ is the mean of their data points.
 The directions of the ellipse's semi-axes are given by the eigenvectors of the covariance matrix of the data points, while their lengths are determined as the product of the square root of the eigenvalues times the Mahalanobis radius.
 Namely, let \( H \) be the cumulative distribution function of a chi-squared distribution with 2 degrees of freedom.
 The Mahalanobis radius we select is defined as \( R = \sqrt{\chi^2_{0.7}} \), where \( \chi^2_{0.7} = H^{-1}(0.7) \), in order to enclose 70\% of the probability mass of a bivariate Gaussian distribution.
-Smaller ellipses indicate more consistent motor behavior, while larger ellipses suggest greater within-subject variability (see, e.g., Figure \ref{fig:similarity_spaces_dataset}).
+Smaller ellipses indicate more consistent motor behavior, while larger ellipses suggest greater within-subject variability (see, e.g., Figure~\ref{fig:velocity_profiles_dataset}).

-To quantify the similarity between individual motor signatures, we employed two metrics: overlap \cite{ref:slowinski_ims} and center distance.
+In \cite{ref:slowinski_ims}, overlap has been proposed to quantify the similarity between individual motor signatures.
 Namely, letting $E_{i} \subset \BB{R}^2$ denote the ellipse associated to individual $i$, the \emph{overlap} $\Omega_{ij} \in [0, 1]$ between the ellipses of individuals $i$ and $j$ is given by

 where $m_L(\cdot)$ is the Lebesgue measure.
 A small $\Omega_{ij}$ indicates distinct motor behaviors, whereas a large $\Omega_{ij}$ suggests greater similarity.
-However, if two individuals are highly self-consistent (i.e., with small ellipses), they may still yield $\Omega_{ij} = 0$ even when their behaviors are similar (i.e., points are close in the similarity space).
-To account for this, we also used the \emph{center distance}, defined as
+Because small, nearby ellipses may have zero overlap despite similar IMSs, the \emph{center distance} can provide a complementary similarity measure:

 where $c_i$ and $c_j$ are the ellipse centers.
 The smaller $\delta_{ij}$ is, the more similar the IMSs of participants $i$ and $j$ are.